We took a trip down memory lane and asked a couple of grandmas a few questions.

 What was your hometown like?
 What did people do for fun there?

 M: I moved around a lot.
 Salt Lake City is probably my home to me.
 Growing up though.
-I was a coal miner’s dinner, and we lived out in the middle of nowhere.
+I was a coal miner’s daughter, and we lived out in the middle of nowhere.
 For fun, we would just hang out with friends.

-S: I was raised in the hick.
+S: I was raised in the hicks.
 It was a nice little town.
 It’s not small, but not huge.
 We had drive-ins, movie theaters, skates, and we had Crazy Days.
 It’s when all the stores would have all these huge sales, even stuff on the sidewalks.

 Did you have any nicknames?